Getting Paid in Cash: Could This Impact My Future Job Prospects?

 Please see the following provision of the Income Tax Act, 1961:

-It says a company can pay in cash to one individual Rs.
+It states that a company can pay an individual Rs.
 10,000 in cash in a day, and it is perfectly legal to do so.
 However, for an employee, it would be difficult to show proof to the next employer because there won't be any bank passbook entry or a copy of a cheque.
 Therefore, it is better if your salary is credited to your bank account or a cheque is given to you for your salary.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute